MP4 to MP3

 Going to transcribe it?

-If MP3 is just a pit stop on the way to a transcript, you do not need this tool — most transcription services accept MP4 directly.
+If MP3 is just a pit stop on the way to a transcript, you may not need this tool at all — most transcription services accept MP4 directly.
 Whisper, Otter, AssemblyAI, and Rev all take video.
 The only reason to convert first is to cut upload time and cost, which can be worth it for hour-long files.

 Common questions